Tergel Molom-Ochir

 • [Oct 2025] Patent filed at Hewlett Packard Enterprise for In-Memory MCTS Accelerator.

-• [May 2025] Started Research Associate position at HPE Labs.
+• [May 2025] Started Research Associate position at HPE Labs (Emerging Accelerators Team).

 • [Aug 2023] Joined Duke University CEI Lab.